Morocco: Best of Northwest Africa

 As we drive by the cultivated fields on our way into the mountains, we should find a good mix of resident species such as Great Grey Shrike (likely to be the algeriensis subspecies, sometimes referred to as Sahara Grey Shrike, along with the elegans subspecies that also occurs in Morocco), Little Owl, Sardinian Warbler, Spotless Starling, Maghreb Magpie (a recent split from Eurasian Magpie), Moussier’s Redstart, White-throated Dipper, African Blue Tit, and House Bunting.

 As we gain altitude, among the rocky slopes, we will search for Black Wheatear and the regional endemic Levaillant’s Woodpecker.
 When we reach the ski resort at Oukaimeden, we will check the snowline for the handsome African Crimson-winged Finch.
-Other species here include Rock Sparrow, Alpine Chough, Red-billed Chough, Northern Wheatear (the seebohmi subspecies, split by some authorities and referred to as Seebhom’s Wheatear), Water Pipit, and the Atlas Mountain subspecies of Horned (Shore) Lark (the atlas subspecies and another potential future split).
+Other species here include Rock Sparrow, Alpine Chough, Red-billed Chough, Atlas Wheatear, Water Pipit, and the Atlas Mountain subspecies of Horned (Shore) Lark (the atlas subspecies and another potential future split).
 Raptors to keep an eye out for during the day include Golden Eagle and possibly the majestic Bearded Vulture too.
 It is sure to be a thoroughly exciting start to our Morocco bird tour.

 Overnight: Aurocher Oukaimeden Hotel, Oukaimeden